tytydraco/yessleep/out/We_called_the_wrong_911.md

 "You might have the wrong house.
 Sorry, sirs."

 I moved to close the door.
-There was no way we mentioned our real names on a prank call.
+We had never mentioned our real names on the call.

 "Jeremy!"

 That voice sounded familiar.
-It was enough for me to flinch.
-I jumped away from the door as if electrocuted.
+It was enough for me to jump away from the door as if electrocuted.
 One of the silhouettes outside pressed its face into the screen.

 "Jeremy, come here right now!"